data-exp-lab/conference-submissions/2018-09-15-scipy-mm-nc/proposal/long.md

 data arrays from yt using rust to WebAssembly.
 Nathanael developed the Jupyter widget that readily interfaces with yt and WebAssembly to interactively visualize data using widgets in Jupyter notebooks.

+We have developed this tool
+as members of the data exploration lab (DXL), an interdisciplinary research group focused on data exploration and visualization at the University of Illinois at Urbana Champaign.
-Madicken is a postdoctoral research scholar and has presented at topical conferences and departmental colloquia in her scientific domain, listed (with slides when appropriate) here: http://munkm.github.io/posts/2017/09/28/publications.html .
-Nathanael was an undergraduate summer intern for the data exploration lab, which includes several core contributors to yt.
+Madicken is a postdoctoral research scholar in the DXL and has presented at topical conferences and departmental colloquia in her scientific domain, listed (with slides when appropriate) here: http://munkm.github.io/posts/2017/09/28/publications.html .
+Nathanael was an undergraduate summer intern for the DXL.
-Nathanael has transitioned from his internship to joining the data exploration lab as an undergraduate researcher and has given a number of classroom presentations.
+Nathanael has transitioned from a summer internship with the DXL to joining it as an undergraduate researcher.
+He has given a number of classroom presentations.

 This talk will be of interest to any attendees interested in data visualization and visual exploration of data.
-It will also be of interest to attendees that have three-dimensional datasets that may be visualized using yt. yt has been applied in several scientific domains, including astronomy, seismology, nuclear engineering, and oceanography.
-This tool potentially can be extended to other three-dimensional data visualization tools, so developers interested in adding this functionality to their packages may also find this talk of interest.
+It will also be of interest to attendees that have three-dimensional datasets that may be visualized using yt.
+Our tool potentially can be extended to other three-dimensional data visualization tools, so developers interested in adding this functionality to their packages may also find this talk of interest.
+Last, individuals interested in developing advanced Jupyter widgets to do browser-based computation or communicating nontrivially-sized datasets from Python to the browser may find this talk of interest.

+The yt project
+is a community-developed NUMFocus project that depends on core scipy libraries--including matplotlib, numpy, and sympy--and has been applied in several scientific domains, including astronomy, seismology, nuclear engineering, and oceanography.
+Many contributors to yt are also members of the Data Exploration Lab.

 Relevant links:
+* The DXL group webpage: https://dxl.ncsa.illinois.edu/
 * The yt project page: http://yt-project.org/
 * yt repository: https://github.com/yt-project/yt
 * yt-tools widget repository: https://github.com/data-exp-lab/yt_widgets